Static WCET analysis with aiT

 • aiT computes an upper bound of the WCET of a task.
 A task must be a sequentially executed piece of code, i.e. there must not be any threads, parallelism, or external events. aiT assumes no interference from the outside.
 Effects of exceptions, interrupts, DRAM refreshes, input/output, timers and other processors or co-processors are not reflected in the predicted runtime and have to be considered separately, e.g. via quantitative analysis.

-• The code of the analyzed task must have been generated by the specified compiler from the specified high-level language (normally a restricted subset of ANSI C, in selected cases C++ or ADA).
+• The code of the analyzed task must have been generated by the specified compiler from the specified high-level language — normally a restricted subset of ANSI C, less commonly C++, PL/I, or Ada.

 • Dynamic data structures are not supported.
 Functions from the alloc family (such as malloc and calloc) must not occur in the analyzed code.